 VTI's simulator environment is unique.
-It currently comprises three large, advanced driving simulators, a smaller training simulator and a rail simulator.
+It currently comprises three large, advanced driving simulators, two train simulators, a bicycle simulator, a pedestrian simulator and some small scale simulators for dedicated applications.
 The institute uses an in-house developed open source code.
 VTI can therefore offer experiments tailored to the needs that exist.
 The facilities are open resources that are can be used by anyone to conduct experiments.

-A large part of VTI's research concerns understanding the individual's behaviour in the transport system.
-In order to continuously improve traffic safety it is important to know how the driver is affected by factors like new technology, driving dynamics, road design, drugs and alcohol, tiredness and driver support systems.
+A large part of VTI's research concerns understanding the human behavior in the transport system.
+In order to continuously improve traffic safety, it is important to know how the driver is affected by factors like new technology, vehicle characteristics, traffic environment, road design, drugs and alcohol and tiredness.

 With VTI's driving simulators repeatable experiments can be carried out and realistic driving experiences created.
-This makes it possible, among other things, to study the effect of the driver's condition and driver support systems on driving performance.
+This makes it possible, among other things, to study the effect of the driver's condition and vehicle systems on driving performance.